phedayat/phedayat.github.io/docs/_posts/2021-09-16-site-repls.markdown

 ---
 layout: post
-title: Using Replit to manage a Github Pages site
+title: Using Replit to manage a GitHub Pages site
 date: 2021-09-16
 ---

-Let's talk about maintaining a Github Pages site through a repl hosted on Replit.
+Let's talk about maintaining a GitHub Pages site through a repl hosted on Replit.

 What's Replit and why are we using it?